- Kandoo Kayaking

 our UK team

 Welcome to Svalbard.
-We will greet you at the airport late at night and escort you to your accommodation in the city, underthe light of the midnight sun.
+We will greet you at the airport and escort you to your accommodation in the city.
+Don't worry if your flight arrives in the middle of the night, we provide 24 hour airport transfers.

 Your guide will join you at your accommodation this morning for an official briefing - this morning is a chance to meet the group, prepare for our adventure and deal with logistics like equipment, the weather forecast and safety procedures.
 We should also have time to explore Longyearbyen before our afternoon departure by boat for the North via Isfjord, which will take around 12 hours.